claresudbery/clare-wiki-ably/pages/think/life/health.md

 ![controlling covid-19](/resources/images/covid-19-can-control.PNG)

+#### Don't put pressure on yourself to become super-productive

+- Some good points are made about this in [this article here](https://www.independent.co.uk/voices/coronavirus-confinement-covid-19-quarantine-rules-streaming-a9410166.html)

 #### APPLE technique to deal with anxiety

 AnxietyUK suggests practising the "Apple" technique to deal with anxiety and worries.